-Demonstrating considerable vision, an Australian producer of organic fruit juices has implemented the SapphireOne enterprise financial accounting software and resource planning solution to run its operations.
+Demonstrating considerable vision, an Australian producer of organic fruit juices has implemented the SapphireOne enterprise financial accounting software, Proud users of SapphireOne since 2011 and resource planning solution to run its operations.
 Immediate benefits include the ability to extend small business systems to representatives in the field, but the growing company has also positioned itself for unlimited future growth.

 Founded over 12 years ago by Alicia Parker when she couldn’t find any fresh organic juice for her children and helped by dedicated Australian 100% organic farmers, who grow their fruit without using chemical fertilisers and pesticides, Parker’s Organic Juices has since delivered over 5 million products to market.
 The company has spread across the world as the only 100% Australian owned, 100% organic and 100% cold-pressed Juicery.

 Like many growing companies, Parker’s started out using an small business accounting software package but reached a point where that software wasn’t able to handle business processes outside of the core financials.
 “While an accounting system package is typically easy to use, it couldn’t do key things which were necessary to support efficiency,” says Parker.

 Specifically, she points to field sales staff, calling on customers, who would have to manually enter and process orders and payments.
 “We looked at some ‘add on’ solutions, but they required third party handsets and were quite unwieldy and just not that attractive an option.”

 There were also difficulties in managing the juice production process itself, where Parker says it is necessary to get real time costings from each batch of juice.
 “We’d reached the limitations of how well we could control more of the business,” Parker notes.